openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Verifier Metadata Management {#client_metadata_management}

-The `client_id_scheme` enables deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].
-The term `client_id_scheme` is used since the Verifier is acting as an OAuth 2.0 Client.
+The Client Identifier Scheme enables deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].
+The term Client Identifier Scheme is used since the Verifier is acting as an OAuth 2.0 Client.

-This specification defines the following values for the `client_id_scheme` parameter, followed by the examples where applicable:
+This specification defines the following values for the Client Identifier Scheme, followed by the examples where applicable:

 * `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known to the Wallet in advance of the Authorization Request.
 The Verifier metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.